 ING’s security measures

+All of ING's systems are continuously monitored for vulnerabilities and potential breaches (e.g. malware), including security state monitoring (e.g. configuration and patch problems) and monitoring on security breach events.
 Monitoring is performed by correlating data retrieved by specific sensors in our network, including intrusion detection systems, (web application) firewalls and other systems.
-Alignment with the international security community ensures that Information on vulnerabilities is shared and acted upon immediately, to comply with the latest software standards and updates to our technologies to ensure our systems are protected.
+Alignment with the international security community ensures that information on vulnerabilities is shared and acted upon immediately.
+This allows us to comply with the latest software standards and updates to our technologies which ensures our systems are protected.

 Secure connection with ING